mongodb/mongo-php-driver/CONTRIBUTING.md

 ## Testing

-The test suites expects to find `PHONGO-SERVERS.json` in the system temp directory (e.g. `/tmp`).
-This file should contain JSON object with MONGODB URIs, similar to the following template:
+The test suite expects to find `PHONGO-SERVERS.json` in the system temp directory (e.g. `/tmp`).
+This file should contain a JSON object with MongoDB URIs and resemble the following:

 ```
 {